-Soaringwords Workshops-Webinars give employees valuable information, tips and insights to learn how to navigate when they, their families, or their co-workers face the challenges of illness.
+Soaringwords Virtual Workshops-Webinars give employees valuable information, tips and insights to learn how to navigate when they, their families, or their co-workers face the challenges of illness.
 Soaringwords workshops include companion workbooks with immersive learning and hands-on exercises.
 The workshops are easy to understand with no medical jargon.
 Each workshop will appeal to your diverse workforce – examples will showcase cultural diversity as well as a cross section of employees, from hourly workers to executives.
 Each workshop lasts 1 hour.
-Here is a Soaringwords Workshops-Webinars 2 page letter, which includes Lisa Buksbaum’s bio.
+Here is the summary of the offering Soaringwords Workshops-Webinars letter.

 - Character Strengths: Discover and Amplify Your Unique Strengths

 - Self-Compassion & Forgiveness to Activate Your Well-being

 - Shifting – An Innovation Workshop to Harness Your Growth Mindset

 - Living a Good Life: Meaning and Mattering

 - Optimism: Finding Good Things to Notice and Celebrate, Even When Times are Difficult

 - Altruism: Gaining a Sense of Control by Helping Others